ArtifactDB/Bioc-HDF5-policy/README.md

 ### Overview

 The HDF5 specification supports many different datatypes... so many, in fact, it can be difficult for readers to know what they should expect.
-This document aims to place some constraints on the types that can be used to represent Bioconductor objects, to simplify the process of validation and/or reading objects into memory.
+This document aims to place some constraints on the datatypes that can be used to represent Bioconductor objects, to simplify the process of validation and/or reading objects into memory.

 ### Integers

-Object representations containing integer datasets should specify the largest integer type that can be used to represent the data.
+Representations of integers should specify the largest integer datatype that can be used in the HDF5 dataset, i.e., the integer type that is guaranteed to be capable of representing all values of the dataset.
-This eliminates the need for readers to dispatch on different types, though they may still choose to do so if a smaller type provides more efficient downstream processing.
+This eliminates the need for readers to dispatch on different datatypes, though they may still choose to do so if a smaller datatype provides more efficient downstream processing.

-For example, most representations will specify that any integer array/vector should contain values that can be exactly represented in memory by a 32-bit signed integer.
+For example, most objects containing integers will specify that the corresponding HDF5 dataset should contain values that can be exactly represented in memory by a 32-bit signed integer.
 Readers can thus safely assume that an `int32_t` is sufficient to represent all possible values.
 Writers may create HDF5 datasets with any integer datatype that can be fully represented by an `int32_t`, e.g., `H5T_NATIVE_INT8`, `H5T_NATIVE_UINT16`.

-Of course, specific representations may demand a smaller or larger integer type for particular integer datasets.
-This is completely acceptable as long as the expected type is explicitly stated.

-### Floating-point types
+### Floats

+Representations of floating-point numbers should specify the largest floating-point datatype that can be used in the HDF5 dataset, i.e., the floating-point type that is guaranteed to be capable of representing all values of the dataset.
+This eliminates the need for readers to dispatch on different datatypes, though they may still choose to do so if a smaller datatype provides more efficient downstream processing.

-All floating-point datasets should contain values that can be exactly represented in memory by IEEE754 double-precision (64-bit) floats.
+For example, most objects containing floats will specify that the HDF5 dataset should contain values that can be exactly represented in memory by 64-bit floationg-point numbers.
-This is necessary for faithful propagation of special values like infinity and NaN.
-Readers can safely assume that an IEEE754-compliant `double` is sufficient to represent all values in memory.
+Readers can safely assume that an `double` is sufficient to represent all values in memory.
-Writers may create HDF5 datasets with any floating-point or integer type that can be exactly represented by a `double`, e.g., `H5T_NATIVE_FLOAT`, `H5T_NATIVE_UINT32`.
+Writers may create HDF5 datasets with any floating-point or integer datatype that can be exactly represented by a `double`, e.g., `H5T_NATIVE_FLOAT`, `H5T_NATIVE_UINT32`.

+It should be assumed that all representations are IEEE754-compliant, to ensure the faithful propagation of special values like infinity and NaN.

-### String types
+### Strings

-String datasets may be represented by any HDF5 string type, i.e., variable or fixed length, ASCII or UTF-8 encoding.
+Representations of strings should specify the encoding(s) that can be used in the HDF5 dataset.
+From a specification perspective, there is no difference between variable and fixed length string datatypes - in the latter, the length of the string is either equal to the fixed length or is defined by null termination.

+Most objects containing strings will specify that the HDF5 dataset should contain values that can be exactly represented by UTF-8 encoded strings.
-Readers may assume UTF-8 encoding for all strings as this is a superset of ASCII anyway.
+This supports both ASCII and UTF-8 encodings as the former is a subset of the latter anyway.

 ## Missing value placeholders